Maxim-Lanskoy/SRM/README.md

 ## ✨ Features

-- 🚦 Process Management: Start, stop, restart processes like commands, binaries, or Swift applications.
+- 🚦 **Process Management**: Start, stop, and restart processes like commands, binaries, or Swift applications.
-- 📊 Monitoring: List all running processes with real-time tracking.
+- 📊 **Monitoring**: List all running processes with real-time tracking, including CPU and memory usage.
-- 📜 Logging: Automatically store and fetch logs for each process.
+- 📜 **Logging**: Automatically store and fetch logs for each process, with support for real-time log tailing.
+- ♻️ **Auto-Restart**: Automatically restart processes if they crash, ensuring continuous uptime.
+- 🔄 **Log Rotation**: Prevent log files from becoming too large with automatic log rotation.
-- 🎯 Flexibility: Run shell commands, executables, or scripts seamlessly.
+- 🎯 **Flexibility**: Run shell commands, executables, or scripts seamlessly.
+- 🖥 **Cross-Platform**: Compatible with macOS and Linux systems, supporting both `bash` and `zsh` shells.

 ## 📋 Prerequisites